 Continuity of Care – What Comes Next?

-Depending your current needs for treatment, you may choose a highly-structured outpatient program such as our partial hospitalization program (PHP), while other clients opt to continue their recovery through traditional outpatient services.
-Your treatment team will aid you in identifying a provider who specializes in self-harm and associated conditions and work with you to create a schedule that fits your needs.
+Depending on your current needs for treatment, you may choose a highly-structured treatment option, while other clients opt to continue their recovery through traditional services.
+Your treatment center team will aid you in identifying a provider who specializes in self-harm and associated conditions and works with you to create a schedule that fits your needs.